ISGNeuroTeam/complex_rest_dtcd_supergraph/docs/user-guide.md

 In this guide you'll find examples of core operations provided by this plugin.

+Check out check out the [Format](Format.md) and `neo-tools` library for details on why and how we represent nested structures in the database and [OpenAPI schema](./openapi.yaml) to get a general idea for the plugin.

 > You can follow examples using Django-provided shell of `complex_rest` project.

 ## Vertices and edges